 - Daily churn: -75.15 claims added to the backlog

 If you believe the VA mistakenly denied your claim, don’t give up!
 The VA rejects many claims from qualified vets on accident.
 You may qualify for legal assistance.
 A lawyer can help you fight the VA and file your appeal.
 Scroll down and then click the button below to see if you may qualify for legal assistance now.

 You May Qualify for Legal Assistance

 Are you getting the most pay you’re rightfully owed from the VA?
 If you don’t already have a 100% VA disability rating, you can fight for a higher number.
-A VA-accredited attorney can meet you in person to review your case for free.
-If you haven’t yet filed, a lawyer can help you avoid basic mistakes that get many eligible claims turned down.
-According to the VBA, 90% of disabled vets with lawyers prevailed at the appeal stage.
+In fact, a VA-accredited attorney can review your case for free.
+If you haven’t yet filed, a lawyer can help you avoid basic mistakes that get many eligible claims denied.
+According to the VBA, 82% of disabled vets with lawyers prevailed at the appeal stage.

 If you’re worried about paying for a lawyer, we offer legal help for disabled vets who qualify.
 That means you won’t pay a single dime for a lawyer unless you win benefits.
-If your application’s approved for benefits, you’ll pay a small, one-time fee taken out of your back-pay.
+If your application’s approved for benefits, then you’ll pay a small, one-time fee.
 It’s the best way to get the most benefits you’re rightfully owed from the VA.
 A lawyer can also ensure you’ll get much-needed monthly benefits faster than you would applying on your own.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!